spryker/spryker-docs/docs/scos/user/features/202108.0/gift-cards-feature-overview.md

 With a gift card code in place, users get an alternative payment method to pay for their orders.
 The payment workflow with the gift card would be as follows:
 1. A user puts products into cart, and, assume they have discounts for the products and also apply a voucher.
-2. **Order subtotal** is calculated: General products’ prices without discounts etc.
+2. **Order subtotal** is calculated: General products’ prices without discounts.
-3. **Order grand total** is calculated: Price including discounts, vouchers, taxes, etc.
+3. **Order grand total** is calculated: Price including discounts, vouchers, and taxes.
 4. **Gift card** is applied: Grand total minus Gift Card value.
 If the order value is lower or equals the gift card value, the checkout workflow stops here, as the gift card is used to fully pay the order.
 5. If the order value is higher than the value of the applied gift, a price to pay is calculated: the remaining sum to be paid using an additional payment method.
 6. Payment method selection and payment.